 To understand how any personal information other than that provided to us through this website is processed you will need to refer to any personal communications you receive from us, check any privacy documents provided when entering into a contract with us or contact us to ask about your personal circumstances.
 We also maintain our own accounts and records and retain employee or contractor information to manage our staff / contractors.

-When you contact us, we ask for some personal information.
+When you contact us or request a mortgage quote, we ask for some personal information.
 You are under no obligation to provide this information to us.
 Providing that information, enables us to give you the right information or services that you ask for or notify you of further information required to facilitate that service.

 If we would like to use your information for any other purpose than those stated above, we will contact you to ask for your consent.